bringauto/fleet/doc/README.md

-# Industrial Portal Entities and logic
+# BringAuto Fleet Entities and logic

-Industrial Portal is divided into two main parts
+Fleet is divided into two main parts

 - Frontend (FE)
 - Backend (BE)